 The Veterinary Genetics Laboratory offers DNA tests on equine embryos for gender, genetic disease (GBED, HERDA, HYPP, Lethal White Overo, Malignant Hypothermia for Quarter Horses and related breeds, or CA for Arabians) and coat color (Red Factor, Agouti, Champagne, Cream, Pearl, Silver, Lethal White Overo, Gray, Sabino-1, Tobiano, Dominant White W10, Splashed White).

-Our embryo vitrification program offers breeders the opportunity of freezing embryos from their donor mares for future transfers into recipient mares.
-Frozen embryos are an option for breeders who desire the flexibility to transfer earlier in the season, transfer to their own recipient mares at a future date, preserve embryos from ICSI procedures that result in multiple transferable embryos, and other reasons.
+Our embryo freezing program offers breeders many different opportunities and benefits.
+For example, frozen embryos have an indefinite storage period which provides an option for breeders who desire the flexibility to transfer earlier in the season or transfer to their own recipient mares at a future date.
+It also provides the option to preserve embryos from ICSI procedures that result in multiple transferable embryos, as well as collect and freeze during the off season.
+We also have the ability to import and export frozen embryos worldwide.
 Although the preferred size embryo for freezing is a 6½ day embryo due to its small size, we are now able to freeze 7-8-day embryos by collapsing them via micro-manipulation prior to vitrification.